 Drawing from imagination

-No matter if it’s a dream, or a fantasy, or even a memory from a movie you once saw, or an impression of a book you read.
-Putting this inspiration on paper usually while drawing from inspiration proves to be a huge challenge.
-It may just be that you don’t have much experience with drawing yet or have little knowledge of effective creature design.
+No matter if it’s a dream, a fantasy, or even a memory from a movie you once saw, or an impression of a book you read.
+Drawing from imagination proves to be a huge challenge.
+It may just be that you don’t have much experience with drawing yet or have little knowledge of effective creature or character design.
 But that’s not the whole story.
+It is however where most people start, stumble, and start to wonder why the heck it doesn’t work.
+Or worse even: Think art is not for them.

-Using reference is extremely important.
-Things may seem to come easy to the great masters, but they spent countless hours educating themselves.
+Using references is extremely important.
+Drawing fro imagination may seem to come easy to the great masters, but they spent countless hours educating themselves.
 They have a so-called visual library.
 In other words: They practiced and studied so much that it became second nature to them.
-They both remember how everything looks ánd they have muscle memory which helps them draw the right shapes.
+They both remember how everything looks and they have muscle memory which helps them draw the right shapes.
 Don’t expect that from yourself.
-Don’t expect it even after the famous 10.000 hours of art-practice.
+Don’t expect it even after the famous 10.000 hours of art practice.
 Yes, you may be the source of a great idea, but this doesn’t mean that it technically makes sense.
-Drawing from imagination comes after years of drawing from reference.
+Drawing from imagination comes after years if not decades of drawing from reference.
 There is no other way.
+You will set yourself up for failure if you force yourself to go about it that way regardless.

 Drawing from imagination vs drawing from reality

-But don’t worry, that you can’t put your wonderful idea on paper, doesn’t make you a failure, or a bad artist.
-Our imagination plays tricks with us.
+But don’t worry, that you can’t put your fantastic idea on paper, doesn’t make you a failure, or a bad artist.
+Our imagination plays tricks on us.
 Just like memories, it fills in the blanks.
 It does tricks your eyes won’t buy.

 How drawing from imagination can work